 This may sound minor but having the bin placed on the belt for us sped up the process.
 By the time we reached the metal detector, we had removed our belts and taken everything out of our pockets.
 Having to grab a grey bin with all the other stuff in our hands would have slowed the process.

-I drank a lot of beer during our Olympic festivities which meant I went to the bathroom frequently.
-The bathroom setup was slightly different at every venue but all bathrooms were clean and well-kept.
+I drank a lot of beer during our Olympic festivities which meant I went to the toilet frequently.
+The toilet configuration was slightly different at every venue but all toilets were clean and well-kept.

-Permanent venues like The All England Lawn Tennis & Croquet Club and The O2 had long queues and could not handle the bathroom traffic and I waited in line for about five minutes each time I had to go to the bathroom at those venues.
+Permanent venues like The All England Lawn Tennis & Croquet Club and The O2 had long queues and could not handle the toilet traffic and I waited in line for about five minutes each time I had to go to the toilet at those venues.

 Clean, clean, clean.
 I am still amazed at how clean the venues and grounds were given the amount of foot traffic and drunk people who roamed the venues all day long.